pegros/PEG_MISC/README.md

 Each App Builder component is independent may be deployed on a standalone basis, as soon as each dependencies are deployed as well (usually a few Apex classes).

+**Important**: for the time being, test classes are still missing for Apex code!
+They should be coming any time soon to support deployment on production orgs.